pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

       tail -> (1 - pHead)))
 ```

-For example, it cal be called with or without a "bias" for the "head" side.
+Its argument is the bias for the `HEAD` side.
-Otherwise it is assumed to be a fair coin.
+Without a provided bias, it is assumed to be a fair coin.

 ```scala mdoc
 import axle.probability._